-Clinics are held every other Wednesday morning and are designed to help those patients initially referred for assessment to receive a one-stop service led by a community psychiatric nurse and occupational therapist.
+Clinics are designed to help those patients initially referred for assessment to receive a one-stop service led by a community psychiatric nurse and occupational therapist.
 Appointments are arranged after referral from a GP.

 The practice is able to offer a range of minor surgical procedures under local anaesthetic.